|

 - Q: How does the nose protect the lower airways from infections?

-- A: The nose protects the lower airways through several mechanisms, including filtration by vibrissae and mucus, mucociliary clearance, antibacterial enzymes like lysozyme, immunoglobulins (IgA, IgE), and protective reflexes such as sneezing, thus forming a robust defense.
+- A: The nose protects the lower airways through several mechanisms, including filtration by vibrissae and mucus, mucociliary clearance, antibacterial enzymes like lysozyme, immunoglobulins (IgA, IgE), and protective reflexes such as sneezing, thus forming a robust defence.

 - Q: What is the difference between anosmia and dysosmia?